Written and Directed by Oliver Assayas | 124 min | The Criterion Channel

 Remember the gifted storytellers in the wordy, if somewhat static, My Dinner With Andre?
 Or story-within-story pictures like The French Lieutenant’s Woman or Vanya on 42nd Street, where the overlay of a fiction in the central narrative both enlivens and informs what’s going on?

-If you do, you’ll have a sense of the complex mysteries that await you at Sils Maria.
+If you do, you’ll have a sense of the complex mysteries that await you in Sils Maria.

 Juliette Binoche is Maria, a star of movies and theatre who decades ago, at the beginning of her career, was in a play called Majola Snake.
 The play is about a young woman, Sigrid, who has a torrid and tragic affair with a manager in an office, Helena, driving the older woman to suicide.
 Maria played Sigrid.